Balearic government announces €228M plan for about 1,200 public social housing units from 2026

 Key question: Are the funds, the timetable and the rules truly sufficient to create permanently affordable housing for the people who live and work here?

-The announced immediate program rests on two cornerstones mentioned in the statement: first, an express approval procedure that should shorten planning times by one to three years depending on the municipality; second, an access restriction: only people with at least five years of residence on the islands would be eligible.
+The announced immediate program rests on two cornerstones mentioned in the statement: first, express building permits for social housing that should shorten planning times by one to three years depending on the municipality; second, an access restriction: only people with at least five years of residence on the islands would be eligible.
 Both points are relevant — and both raise new problems.

 Critical analysis: Speeding up permits can help if it goes hand in hand with clear land-use strategies and a reliable financing path for construction.
 But acceleration alone does not solve the issue of suitable plots, social infrastructure and long-term management. €228 million is a significant sum — but is it enough for 1,200 apartments on a large island where land prices and construction costs remain high?
 Without a breakdown by location, type (family units, one-bed flats, accessible units) and rental model, it remains an abstract figure.